-The first day as a Ukrainian refugee: a warm bed, guilt and cursing of Putin
+First day as a Ukrainian refugee: Warm bed, guilt and cursing Putin

 “I might not see Ukraine again for another 10 years,” she said just before getting into the van.

-Her new home — a very temporary one — was an hour’s drive into one of Europe’s poorest countries, in a village with inches of muck caking the unpaved roads.
+Her new home — a very temporary one — was an hour’s drive into one of Europe’s poorest countries, in a village with muck caking the unpaved roads.
 Set amid brown farmland was a green-painted house.
 Ira, Anya and their children went through the gate.

-Inside the house were barking dogs, pink walls and framed photos of a family that wasn’t their own.
+Inside the house were barking dogs, pink walls and framed photos of someone else’s family.
 There were also thick blankets and warm showers.
 In the kitchen, Ludmila Iavorschi, 55, was cooking borscht and meat.
 She told the women they’d made the right decision to leave, for the sake of their children.

 Ira sobbed in a way she couldn’t have imagined.